 Travelling is fun, we all knew that.
 But as a vaper, you should be aware of the vaping conduct in some countries.
-Bellow is a list of countries that have restricted electronic cigarettes in different ways.
+Below is a list of countries that have restricted electronic cigarettes in different ways.

 Australia – Restricted